wildonion/catchybit/README.md

 * channel messages summerization using chat GPT

-* configured with 10 shards by default also we're using redis to manage the shared state data between clusters.
+* configured with 10 shards by default also we're using redis to manage the shared state like rate limits data between clusters.

 ## 🚀 Deploy